The Mental Skills of Top Gymnasts

 Focus on the score means focus on the future–or end of the routine.
 That type of result-oriented focus leads to anxiety and distraction.

-In the following phrases, you can hear the heightened sense of urgency and anxiety:
+In these phrases, you can hear the heightened sense of urgency and anxiety:

 As odd as it may sound, if you want to achieve your best scores, stop thinking about the score and immerse yourself into the elements of your routine.